Profile information

 Your creative projects and ideas are also welcome!

-A basic handle of Spanish is recommended in order to communicate and share with our President and Vice president, otherwise you will miss out on a lot of opportunities and covnersations.Languages spoken
+A basic handle of Spanish will be helpful in order to communicate and share ideas/stories with our founders.

 English: Fluent